 How long is she with you when she has the litter?

 She will come to us between 7 - 9 days before she is due with her litter.
 This gives her time to settle into our house, get used to seeing the whelping box.
 It is important that she becomes very comfortable with being in our house and being with us all the time.
 We do not want the mom to feel threatened by us when she is getting ready to whelp.
-She will go home after 8 weeks.
+She will go home after the puppies are weaned.

 What happens during pregnancy and what do I have to do differently with the dog?